Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 Every six months, the researchers took biopsies to observe changes in the participants’ immunohistochemistry.
 Their findings showed a reduction in inflammatory processes in the form of fewer activated T-cells and an absence of IgG deposits.

-This study concluded that the inflammation displayed by many AGA sufferers may be caused by microbes.
+This study concluded that microbes might cause the inflammation displayed by many AGA sufferers.
 And these secondary factors can worsen the severity of hair loss.

 Research on Olive Leaf Oil Benefits for Hair Growth

 Oleuropein is the primary medicinal constituent found in olive leaf oil for hair.
-In one study, it was topically applied to mice that had been treated by researchers to induce the telogen stage (7).
+In one study, it was topically applied to mice that researchers had treated to induce the telogen stage (7).
 This is the part of the hair life cycle when hair production stops.